Prince-Saxena/TubeQA/README.md

 ## 🎯 Purpose

-As a Data Scientist, I built TubeQA to explore the integration of:
+As a Aspiring Data Scientist, I built TubeQA to explore the integration of:

+- Retrieval-Augmented Generation (RAG)
 - Natural Language Processing (NLP)
-- Retrieval-Augmented Generation (RAG)
-- YouTube data mining
 - FastAPI for real-time ML serving
 - LangChain for chaining LLM-based pipelines